 Spero Dedes joined the CBS Television Network’s coverage of THE NFL ON CBS and the NCAA Division I Men’s Basketball Championship as a play-by-play announcer in 2010.
 He also calls regular-season college basketball, which began in the 2009-10 season for CBS Sports – six years after working his first play-by-play assignment for the Network in 2004.
-Dedes also serves as the preseason television voice of the San Diego Chargers alongside Hall of Famer and CBS Sports colleague, Dan Fouts, and also hosts NFL Network’s Total Access on Monday nights during the NFL season.
+Dedes also serves as the preseason television voice of the Los Angeles Chargers alongside Hall of Famer and CBS Sports colleague, Dan Fouts.

 Before his move to Los Angeles to join the Lakers and NFL Network, Dedes was based in New York, working as a play-by-play announcer and host for both NBA-TV and the New York Yankees-owned and operated regional sports network, YES.
 His extensive resume also includes play-by-play on Westwood One’s coverage of NCAA football and basketball, the NFL on FOX, and in August of 2004 Dedes was stationed in Athens as a reporter/play-by-play announcer on NBC’s coverage of the 2004 Summer Olympics.
 Dedes also served as host for NFL Network’s Total Access and called play-by-play on Monday nights during the NFL season from 2006-16.